yanos1/WebCrawler/README.md

 ## Overview

-The **WebCrawler** is a multithreaded web crawler that performs a search for URLs and downloads their HTML contents.
+This **WebCrawler** is a multithreaded web crawler that performs a search for URLs and downloads their HTML contents.
 The program uses **Breadth-First Search (BFS)** to explore the web and supports **multithreading** for efficient crawling.

 ## Usage